Video Interview Guide: Tips for a Successful Job Interview

 When you’re listening, nod and smile when appropriate to communicate that you’re giving them your full attention.
 Use hand gestures when it feels appropriate and keep your movements close to your body.
 Avoid fidgeting or letting your gaze drift away from the device.

-Practice and tech set up
+Practice and tech setup

-To get used to the technology and the body language of a video interview, it’s useful to do some practice video calls with friends or family members.
+To get used to the technology and the components of a video interview, it’s useful to do some practice video calls with friends or family members.
 Ask them to give you candid feedback about your appearance and eye contact.
 Run through it a few times until things start to feel natural.

 This practice can make all the difference in your interviews.
 Set aside time in your schedule in the weeks and days leading up to your interview—you’ll find your confidence growing as you become more comfortable in front of the camera.